 What truly engages you?
 Culture, recreation, politics, media, performance, social issues, professional development or academic debates?
 Explore your passion and discover new interests by getting involved in the huge range of student clubs and activities that reflect the diversity and strength of our student body.

 40+ STUDENT CLUBS

-Our student clubs host prominent speakers, put on plays, tackle social issues, and hold events that connect with the community.
+Our student clubs and student government host prominent speakers, put on plays, tackle social issues, and hold events that connect with the community.

-Aboriginal Law Student Association
+Aboriginal Law Students' Association

 Alternative Dispute Resolution Club